 - Recruit volunteers to participate in the Point In Time Count/Vulnerability Survey

-- Notify the community about volunteer needs of nonprofits.
+- Notify people about volunteer needs of the community.

 - Host and co-host educational trainings for people who want to learn more about homeless issues

 - Operate year-round volunteer Homeless Advocacy Project Outreach Teams

 The Common Ground Santa Barbara County Homeless Advocacy Project is dedicated to recruiting, training and educating volunteers so they can effectively work on teams to house the most vulnerable individuals and families in Santa Barbara County.